nearform/titus/docs/devops/azure/README.md

 ## Requirements:
 - Azure account, a Resource Group and Owner permissions for it.
-- Azure Storage Account to use as a backend for terraform and store the terraform state file, plus a container called tfstate in it and network access to it from your local machine.
+- (Optional) Azure Storage Account to use as a backend for terraform and store the terraform state file, plus a container called tfstate in it and network access to it from your local machine.
 - Azure CLI client installed.
-- Terraform 0.15 or newer.
+- Terraform 1.0.0 or newer.

 ## Infrastructure Stack